Affiliate links on Android Authority may earn us a commission. Learn more.

 Sub-band coding is used in a variety of codecs, including SBC, MP3, AAC, aptX, and LDAC.
 Many codecs use this for psychoacoustic masking, but aptX and LDAC only adjust the bit-depth in line with hearing sensitivity.

 There are some notable differences between LDAC and aptX though.
 While aptX has just four sub-bands, LDAC appears to max out at 16, according to the AOSP library’s header file.
 This has the benefit of adding in extra steps and therefore smoothing out the noise transition between each band.
-What isn’t clear is whether LDAC is using a differential transmission to save on data size though, like Qualcomm does.
+What isn’t clear is whether LDAC is using a differential transmission to save on data size though, as Qualcomm does.

 Some quick math suggests that you could fit in an average of just over 5 bits at 96 kHz into a 990 kbps data stream, without any additional compression.
-Clearly, that’s a long way off sending a full Hi-Res file, but remember that LDAC reserves the bulk of the bits for the audible frequency range.
+Clearly, that’s a long way off from sending a full Hi-Res file, but remember that LDAC reserves the bulk of the bits for the audible frequency range.

 Bit-depth & noise: As we know that a higher bit-depth allows us to more accurately record audio data, the other side of the coin means that a lower bit-depth reduces accuracy.
 Put another way, a lack of accuracy introduces more random noise into the signal.